Spicy Grilled Eggplant and Zucchini Salad

 Low-Carb Diet / Low-Glyemic Diet / South Beach Diet Suggestions:

-Using an approved sweetener makes this Eggplant and Zucchini Salad a perfect salad for any phase of the original South Beach Diet or any type of low-carb eating plan.
+Using an approved sweetener makes this Thai Eggplant and Zucchini Salad a perfect salad for low-carb diets or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: